Multi-Function Gun Cleaning Brush

 Works on both AR15 and AR10 mags.

-12 Gauge Shotgun Chamber Brush*
+12 GA Shotgun Chamber Brush*

-Just push in and pull out, and your shotgun chamber and forcing cone are clean!
+Just push in, twist and pull out, and your shotgun chamber and forcing cone are clean!
 The Nylon bristles are stiff but springy and won't take on a set like bronze bristle chamber brushes can.
 The 1.5″ diameter brush places plenty of bristle force against the bore to thoroughly clean even extreme overbored barrels.
 The brush is 8″ long so cleans both the chamber and forcing cone with a single action.

 * Break Action shotguns only.